 It’s a bit like the relaxing Blue Lagoon in Iceland, where the white silica mud turns the geothermal water a gorgeous milky blue colour.

-Are you allowed to swim at The Blue Pool?
+Are You Allowed to Swim at The Blue Pool?

 Although it looks super temping with its inviting bright blue water, it’s actually super cold and deceptively deep.
 To keep visitors safe, swimming is strictly forbidden at The Blue Pool.
-The same goes for canoeing and paddleboarding, or any other water sports!

-Can you have a BBQ?
+Can You Have a BBQ?

 Because this is a nature reserve, no BBQ’s are allowed in The Blue Pool estate or in the carpark.
 You can bring a picnic in though, if you’re not wanting to buy any food here.
 Just make sure you don’t leave any rubbish behind, and leave The Blue Pool exactly how you found it.

-Are dogs allowed at The Blue Pool?
+Are Dogs Allowed at The Blue Pool?

 Dogs are welcome to visit.
 Although they must be kept on a lead at all times, and they aren’t allowed to go for a doggy-paddle in the pool.